 EOC Technology Innovations, LLC | Online

 Business owners who are seeking application writers, security technology installation, or post-license security compliance audits, look no further, Aida Colon-Sanchez of EOC Technology Innovations is your gal.
 Aida is of Puerto Rican descent and is the former Deputy Coordinator for the City of Jersey City Office of Emergency Management/Homeland Security.
 She was the first Latina to hold that role, which she held for over a decade.
 Her business is a minority-, woman-owned technology company that focuses on public safety technology that includes surveillance cameras, 911 communications technology, body temperature cameras, and access control.
-In the last four years, she has integrated her public safety technology experience within the cannabis industry application security writing.
+In the last few years, she has integrated her public safety technology experience within the cannabis industry application security writing.

-EVOLVE™ Design Company | 83 Hague Street, Suite B1
+EVOLVE™ Design Company | 83 Hague Street

 EVOLVE™ Design Company is an independent, full-service brand strategy and design consultancy that specializes in working with startups, businesses, and brands to gain a competitive advantage in the digital marketplace.
 The company is owned and operated by Ezekiel Rivera, who is of Nicaraguan and Dominican descent.
 EVOLVE™ Design is part of the EVOLVE™ family of companies which also include EVOLVE™ Print and EVOLVE™ Sourcing.
 As an organization, EVOLVE™ is a one-stop shop for brand strategy and development, strategic design, purpose-driven marketing, and specialized product development needs.